lucas-a-meyer/lucas-a-meyer.github.io/posts/yo-stroopwafel.md

 ---
 title: Yo, Stroop!
 date: '2018-08-23'
+author: "Lucas A. Meyer"
 ---

 [YoStroop](https://github.com/RealLucasMeyer/yostroop) is a bot that allows members of a slack channel to give rewards to each other, usually as a way of saying "thank you" for help and valuable contributions.

 It was developed using Python, Azure Functions v2.0 and Cosmos DB.

 ## Motivation